stujo/ruby-classes-lab/README.md

 ###Luckily there is some documentation for the app###

-This app processes an order from a customer.
-The customer has a credit limit available to purchase items.
-The app takes the customer order, checks the available credit, decrements the credit available based on the order, and prints out a receipt.
+* This app processes an order from a Customer

+* The customer has a credit limit available to purchase items.

+* The app takes the customer order, checks the available credit, decrements the credit available based on the order, adds the item the customers purchase history

+* In the case where the item price is greater than the Customer'a available credit, the item is not purchased and is not added to the purchase history.

+* At the end of the order the app prints out a receipt.

+* For each item in the order, a line with either APPROVED or DECLINED is printed in the receipt, depending on wether or not the Customer has enough credit for the item.

+* The last part of the receipt is a list of all items in the Customer's Purchase History

 Initially the app uses a hash to store the customer info, the object of the lab is to replace the customer hash with a customer class object.